Article Overview:

 Solution:

-If a user wants to perform some clean up activity on the Application Under Test, after executing a test case to clean the test data used (when the test execution fails or after every execution), a new journey can be created that would contain all the test steps to perform the test data clean up.
+If a user wants to perform some clean-up activity on the Application Under Test, after executing a test case to clean the test data used (when the test execution fails or after every execution), a new journey can be created that would contain all the test steps to perform the test data clean up.

-Since this journey needs to be executed only after the primary test case (journey) has executed we need to use Flows to configure this.
+Since this journey needs to be executed only after the primary test case (journey) has been executed we need to use Flows to configure this.

 Steps:

-- Create a flow and apply the necessary conditions to execute the clean up journey after the successful or failed execution of a journey/goal/job.
+- Create a flow and apply the necessary conditions to execute the clean-up journey after the successful or failed execution of a journey/goal/job.

 An e.g. of the flow condition can look like this:

-Use case 1: Single clean up journey to be executed after test execution
+Use case 1: Single clean-up journey to be executed after test execution

-Use case 2: Multiple clean up journeys to be executed after test execution
+Use case 2: Multiple clean-up journeys to be executed after test execution

-If you have multiple clean up journeys, they can be stored together in a goal or an execution plan can be created to execute multiple clean up journeys together.
+If you have multiple clean-up journeys, they can be stored together in a goal or an execution plan can be created to execute multiple clean-up journeys together.

 Note: Use different variable names for each cleanup journey.
 Using the same variable names across different journeys can cause problems when passing variables between them.